 A Guide to the Roebling Collections was published at that time and has been widely distributed.
 Cross references to locations of material in the original arrangement are included in this finding aid.
-Please note, the scrapbooks listed in Series V: Emily Roebling, 1867-1883, were acquired with the rest of the Roebling family papers but we cannot say for sure they were created by Emily Warren Roebling.
-Each book is filled with newspaper clippings from before and during the construction of the Brooklyn Bridge but there is no indication of her hand on any of the pages in all three scrapbooks.
+Please note, the scrapbooks listed in Series V: Emily Roebling, 1867-1883, were acquired with the rest of the Roebling family papers but we cannot say for sure that they were created by Emily Warren Roebling.
+Each scrapbook includes newspaper clippings from before and during the construction of the Brooklyn Bridge but there is no indication of EWR's hand on any of the pages in all three scrapbooks.
 We can only speculate the scrapbooks may have been created by her.
 Furthermore, there are only a couple of places in the entire collection that reveal her hand and in each instance EWR speaks only of her husband, Washington Augustus Roebling.

 - Account books